MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-replicate.md

 1. On the **Replicate** page, on the **Basics** tab:

     1. This field is automatically populated.
-If this is not the subscription that has your target system, choose the Azure subscription that has the system.
+If this is not the subscription that has your target Azure Local instance, choose the Azure subscription that has the system.
     1. Select the resource group associated with your target system.
-	1. For **Cluster resource**, select the Azure Local cluster resource.
+	1. For **Target system**, select the Azure Local resource.
 	1. Verify there is a green check for the cluster.
 A green check indicates that all the prerequisites such as Arc Resource Bridge are configured on this cluster.
     1. When finished, select **Next**.